HaDo2003/Minesweeper/README.md

 1. After compiling, run the Minesweeper application using the following command: java -cp bin Minesweeper
 - `-cp bin` specifies the classpath where the compiled classes are located.
-- `Minesweeper` is the main class to start the game.
+- `MineApp` is the main class to start the game.

 2. If there are additional libraries or dependencies, include them in the classpath: java -cp "bin